-How to be a contribution beginner on k8s? https://youtu.be/o68ff5NokR8
+How to be a contribution beginner on k8s?

-- find issues, search label
+find issues, search label good first issue

-- communication
+communication

-- build relationships
+build relationships

 Kubernetes version 1.13.2